-Although such a possibility cannot be ruled out, Slide 15 suggests that there isn't a clear relationship between the level of interest rates and banknotes in circulation.
-It is likely that even if interest rates rise to some extent in the future, outstanding banknotes in circulation would not drop materially.
-This will ensure the seigniorage to remain intact.
+Although such possibility cannot be ruled out, Slide 15 suggests, there isn't clear relationship between the level of interest rates and the banknotes in circulation.
+It is likely that even if interest rates rise to some extent in the future, the outstanding in banknotes in circulation would not drop materially.
+This will ensure the seigniorage for the central bank to remain intact.

-Also, from a technical point of view, to address the possible impact of normalization policy on the central bank's profits or the capital base, the Bank of Japan has introduced in 2015 a provisioning system, an outline of which is shown in Slide 16.

-The basic idea is to retain more reserves than otherwise while the Bank is profitable, and at a later stage, when the Bank becomes less profitable, as when the interest margin is squeezed for the reasons I mentioned, draw on reserves to compensate for the deterioration in profitability.
-This provisioning system is intended to smooth out possible fluctuation in the Bank of Japan's profits over the normalization process.
-This would be welcomed by the government as it ensures a stable transfer of revenue from the central bank to the government throughout the exit cycle.
+Also, from a technical point of view, to address the possible impact of normalization policy on the central bank's profits or the capital base, the Bank of Japan has introduced in 2015 a provision system, an outline of which is shown in Slide 16.
+The basic idea is to retain more reserves than otherwise while the Bank continue to be profitable and at a later stage, when the Bank becomes less profitable as the interest margin is squeezed for the reasons I mentioned, draw on the reserves to compensate for the deterioration in profitability.
+This provisioning system is intended to smooth out possible fluctuation in the BoJ's profits over the normalization process.
+This would be welcomed by the government as it ensures a stable transfer of revenue from the central bank to the government through the exit cycle.